yrsong15/HomeSweetHome/README.md

 # Home Sweet Home
 First project for CompSci 308 Fall 2016 by Ray Song(ys101).

+## Programming Log

+**Sept 3rd**
++ Completed crude version of Level One.
+Game automatically shuts down when all three strawberries are consumed.
+**Sept 4th**
++ Completed crude version of Intro Page which leads to main game by mouse click input.

+**TODO**
++ TODO: Implement End-Of-Game Message
++ TODO: Implement a clear sign for beginning/end of game, as well as transition to Level Two.
++ TODO: Implement Level Two

 ## Design
 The game design has been detailed on DESIGN.txt.
 It can also be viewed below; I personally prefer *Markdown* to normal .txt files.